charlesm93/charlesm93.github.io/_pages/bio.md

 [exoplanet group](http://exoplanets.astro.yale.edu/), under the supervision of professor [Debra Fischer](http://exoplanets.astro.yale.edu/people/dfischer.php) and Dr. [Ji Wang](https://www.asc.ohio-state.edu/wang.12220/).
-My undergraduate thesis on close-in giant planets and how they increase the stellar magnetic activity of their host stars.
+My undergraduate thesis was on close-in giant planets and how they increase the stellar magnetic activity of their host stars.
 I also did related work on measuring stellar rotation periods and estimating the age of stars.